 Mount Aix Trail is a 9.9 mile out and back trail located near Goose Prairie, Washington that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and horses and is accessible from May until October.
+The trail is primarily used for hiking and horses and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash